-Applying for a "standard license' without a Social Security number or ineligibility letter
+How to apply for a 'Standard' license without a Social Security Number or ineligibility letter

 You need a Social Security Card or Ineligibility letter to apply for REAL ID compliant license or permit

 To apply for a New York State license or permit that is Real ID compliant, you must provide either

 - a letter from the Social Security Administration issued within the past 30 days stating that you are ineligible for a Social Security Number

 Without this proof, we can not issue you a Real ID license.

 You can apply for a 'Standard' license or permit without a Social Security Card or ineligibility letter

 Under New York's Green Light law, people age 16 and older can apply for a 'Standard,' not for federal purpose, non-commercial driver license or learner permit regardless of their citizenship or lawful status in the United States.